What does a Practice Manager do?

 How to become a Practice Manager?

-Becoming a Practice Manager can lead to a rewarding career in healthcare administration.
-This role involves overseeing the daily operations of a medical practice.
-It requires a mix of leadership skills and healthcare knowledge.
-Here is a step-by-step guide to help someone achieve this goal.
+Becoming a Practice Manager can be a rewarding career move.
+This role involves overseeing the daily operations of a medical or healthcare practice.
+It requires a mix of leadership skills, business knowledge, and healthcare experience.
+Here is a simple guide to help someone interested in this career.

 How long does it take to become a Practice Manager?